AdnanUChy/AdnanUddinChowdhury/README.md

 ### Hi there, I'm Adnan Uddin Chowdhury 👋
-<h3 align="center">Like to learn new things.
+<h3>Like to learn new things.
 Highly interested in AI and Web Development.</h3>

 Here are some ideas to get you started: